Kyriakos Giaxis

-Kyriakos Giaxis (Κυριάκος Γιαξής; born 3 April 2001) is a Greek professional footballer who plays as a midfielder for Super League 2 club Anagennisi Karditsa.
+Kyriakos Giaxis (Κυριάκος Γιαξής; born 3 April 2001) is a Greek professional footballer who plays as a midfielder.

 Career

 Early career

 Giaxis joined PAOK in 2018 from Panserraikos.
 He was first included in the first-team squad on 3 March 2021, for the Greek Football Cup game against Lamia.

 A transfer from Panserraikos, Kyriakos Giaxis came to PAOK in 2018 with expectations to do well, given that he has already played for Serres in the Football League.
 He is a midfielder, excellent in both defense and attack, with a good technique and intelligence in his game.
 He also stands out for his maturity and perception.
 An Under-19 league champion, he was also a member of the senior squad that won the Greek Cup final in May 2021, and he is now a student in the School of Physical Education and Sports Science at Serres.